Decentralized Reliability Estimation for Low Latency Mixnets: Introduction

-Our design is built using a novel primitive that called \textit{VRF-based routing}.
+{\bf Our contributions.} We propose a decentralized reliability estimation protocol that is compatible with practical low-latency mixnets, as it preserves sub-second packet latency and has an overhead that remains constant independently of packet payload size and overall volume of client traffic being routed.
+Our scheme achieves this at a fraction of the overhead of verifiable shuffling techniques, while still relying on broadcast to achieve public verifiability.
+It is designed to integrate with Nym’s credential and incentive systems~\cite{DBLP:journals/popets/RialP23, Diaz2022Reward-mixnet, diaz2021nym}, but remains generic and analyzable as a stand-alone protocol.

+The intuition behind our solution is that of an army of undercover ``secret shoppers'' who visit a store in a manner representative to the overall shopping patterns and aim to detect faulty behavior in employees.
+This idea expands the concept of tripwires and can be realized through a novel primitive that we call \textit{VRF-based routing}.
 A VRF (Verifiable Random Function)~\cite{DBLP:conf/focs/MicaliRV99} maps any input to a pseudorandom value in a way that is publicly verifiable.
-Based on VRFs we show how we can tie packets to client credentials and ensure that their route is randomly chosen according to the mixnet's publicly known routing policy.
-VRF-based routing allows turning a mixnet's packet encoding scheme (such as the widely deployed Sphinx~\cite{sphinx-2009} format used by Loopix and Nym) into a verifiably unbiased lottery for \textit{measurement packets} that are used for network monitoring purposes rather than merely carrying data.
-The intuition is that of an undercover ``secret shopper'' that goes to a store to detect malicious or faulty behavior in employees, a concept that has been proposed earlier to probabilistically catch misbehaviour in a mix cascade setting~\cite{dingledine2003reliable}.
-Measurement packets are indistinguishable from normal packets while in transit, but they can be revealed and verified at a later stage to facilitate legitimate traffic estimates.
-Taking advantage of this, we introduce a protocol that periodically produces public estimates for the share of legitimate traffic transmitted and dropped at each mixnet link during a time epoch.
-We further propose a method to estimate {\em node} reliability scores based on the packets dropped in their incoming and outgoing links.
+In our setting, VRFs ensure that packet routes are randomly sampled from the mixnet’s publicly known \textit{routing policy}.
+VRF-based routing allows turning a mixnet's packet encoding scheme (such as the widely deployed Sphinx packet format~\cite{sphinx-2009}) into a verifiably unbiased lottery designating a subset of packets as \textit{measurement packets}.
+These measurement packets are used for network monitoring rather than payload delivery, yet remain indistinguishable from normal traffic while in transit.
+At a later stage, they can be selectively revealed and verified to support reliability estimation.
+Building on this mechanism, we design a protocol that periodically produces public estimates of the fraction of traffic transmitted or dropped on each mixnet link during a time epoch.
+From these link-level statistics, we further derive \textit{node} reliability numerical scores based on the pattern of dropped packets on their incoming and outgoing links.